 Despite this knowledge, it has been observed that moderate drinkers tend to over drink.
 If habitual drinkers stick to the defined moderate consumption, it may do good to their health, but then again.

-Effects of Moderate Drinking
+Benefits of Moderate Alcohol Drinking

 Reduces Risk of Heart Attack:

 Moderate drinking reduces blood pressure, clears fat from the arteries and reduces the tendency of blood to clot.
 These, in turn, reduce the chances of a heart attack or heart disease.